Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

 \subsection{Acknowledgments}

 I am very grateful to the National Science Foundation for their support and to the Simons Center for Geometry and Physics, Stony Brook, the Dublin Institute for Advanced Studies, and the Institut des Hautes {\'E}tudes Scientifiques, Bures-sur-Yvette, for their hospitality and support during the preparation of this article.
 I thank Manousos Maridakis for many helpful conversations regarding {\L}ojasiewicz--Simon gradient inequalities, Yasha Berchenko-Kogan for useful communications regarding Yang--Mills gauge theory, Changyou Wang for useful conversations regarding geometric analysis, and George Daskalopoulos, Richard Wentworth, and Graeme Wilkin for helpful correspondence regarding the Yang--Mills equations over Riemann surfaces.
+Lastly, I am most grateful to the anonymous referee for a thoughtful review of our article and for alerting me to the fact that Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_irreducible_Riemann_surface} should hold and suggesting a proof.